-Below this head of gold was a body composed of inferior metals descending in value, until they reached their basest form in the feet and toes of iron mingled with miry clay—the message being that earthly greatness and glory will fade and vanish.
+Below this head of gold was a body composed of inferior metals descending in value, until they reached their basest form in the feet and toes of iron mingled with potter’s clay, delivering the message that earthly greatness and glory will fade and vanish.

 36 This is the dream; and we will tell the interpretation thereof before the king.
 37 Thou, O king, art a king of kings: for the God of heaven hath given thee a kingdom, power, and strength, and glory.
 38 And wheresoever the children of men dwell, the beasts of the field and the fowls of the heaven hath he given into thine hand, and hath made thee ruler over them all.
 Thou art this head of gold.

 Now opens one of the most incredible summaries of human history ever penned.
-Eight short verses of the inspired record tell the whole story; yet that story embraces the history of this world’s pomp and power.
-Human wisdom has never devised so brief a record which has embraced so much.
+Eight short verses in the inspired record tell the whole story; yet, that story embraces the history of this world’s pomp and power.
+Human wisdom has never devised so brief a record that has embraced so much.
 The finger of God is here.
-With what interest, as well as astonishment, must the king have listened, as he was informed by the prophet that his kingdom was the golden head of the magnificent image he had seen.
+With what interest, as well as astonishment, must the king have listened as the prophet informed him that his kingdom was the golden head of the magnificent image he had seen.

 Ancient kings valued their power above all else, and the patron deity to whom they attributed their success was the object upon which they would lavish their richest treasures and bestow their best devotions.
-Daniel informs the king that in this case all these are due to the God of heaven, since He is the one who has given him his kingdom and made him ruler over everything.
+Daniel informs the king that, in this case, all these gifts are due to the God of heaven, since He is the one who has given the king his kingdom and made him ruler over everything.
 This would restrain him from the pride of thinking that he had attained his position by his own power and wisdom and would enlist the gratitude of his heart toward the true God.

-Though other nations existed at this time, Babylon was the great and supreme power in the political world of the time.
+Though other nations existed at this time, Babylon was the great and supreme power in the political world.
 It necessarily eclipsed all else, and Daniel would naturally speak of it as a kingdom ruling over all the earth.
 All provinces of countries against which Babylon moved at the height of its power were subdued by its arms.